 Altars of the Invisible

-Altars of the Invisible is a new millennium altarpiece for today’s women, who are still being told they can have it all if only they will try hard enough, and toward expressing the interior conflicts and cacophony having it all entails.
+Altars of the Invisible is a new millennium altarpiece for today’s women, who are still being told they can have it all if only they will try hard enough.

-The title of the interior book is Adjusting to the Moon, with text by Stan Pinkwas.
-The text of the poem highlights the tensions and complexities in personal relationships using the context of a mariner navigating only by the light of the stars and the knowledge of his ship.
+The title of the interior book is Adjusting for the Moon, with a poem by Stan Pinkwas.
+The poem, below, addresses the tensions in personal relationships through the metaphor of a mariner navigating only by the light of the moon and his knowledge of the sea.